microsoft/MIDI/FAQ-License-and-Intent.md

 **Q: Can I host the Windows MIDI Services components on my own site/server and distribute them from there.**
 A: Unless you are behind a firewall with no internet access, please point customers to the official distribution.
 Feel free to talk with us about exceptional circumstances.

+**Q: What about signing?**
+A: Only the official builds from this repo will be signed and distributed by Microsoft.
+This is especially important for driver signing.